RoninReilly/font-fixer/README.md

 - Setting appropriate values for usWinAscent and usWinDescent
 - Ensuring consistent line spacing across all major platforms

+## 📏 Understanding Vertical Metrics

+Vertical metrics determine the baseline in a text and the space between lines of text.
+There are three pairs of ascender/descender values: hhea, OS/2, and usWin metrics.
+Different sets are used depending on the font, operating system, and application.

+- **Mac**: Safari and Chrome use the hhea values to render text.
+Firefox respects the useTypoMetrics setting and uses the OS/2 values if set; otherwise, it uses hhea metrics.

+- **Windows**: All browsers use the usWin metrics but respect the useTypoMetrics setting, using OS/2 values if set.

 ## 🛠 How It Works

 1. Upload your font file(s)